Latest update – 15 June 2020.

 ‘Single-use’ items (e.g. tissues) are disposed of in a manner that minimises the transfer of microorganisms to other individuals and the environment.

 No cloth linen is used for any chair massage or roving/at-desk massage sessions.
-Tissues/disposable covers are used, placed over the sterilised face cushion and are disposed of after each massage for any chair massage and traditional massage sessions.
+Tissues/disposable covers are used, placed over the sterilised face cushion and are disposed of after each massage.

 When equipment is required to perform our service, Seated Massage therapists bear the responsibility of equipment cleanliness and sterilisation.
 This includes attention to the cleaning of shared reusable equipment and ensuring suitable protection where required.